wilfer9008/Annotation_Tool_LARa/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/README.txt

+# ICPR20:From Human Pose to On Body Devices for Human Activity Recognition
-Code for From Human Pose to On Body Devices for Human Activity Recognition
+Implementation code for "From Human Pose to On Body Devices for Human Activity Recognition.

+Updating in progress.

+## Prerequisites
+The implementation is done in Python:
+- torch
+- numpy